ChenLipschitz/OOP_Ex_2/README.md

 # OOP_Ex_2

-### The following project consists 2 parts.

 ### Part 1:
-The 1st part goal is learning about threads.

-The task- create text files and return their number of lines.
+In the following assigment we were told to create a random number of text files and return their total number of lines.

-We have implementad the task in three different ways:
+We have implementad it in three different ways:
-* Without threads
+* Without Threads
-* Using threads
+* Using Threads
 * Using ThreadPool

 <b>The class methods:</b>
 * createTextFiles- Returns a String array contains the created files names
 * getNumOfLines- Returns the number of lines in all files

+The method loops all lines in a for loop, and if there is a next line (using Scanner library) add 1 to the counter (=numOfLines), return counter.

 * getNumOfLinesThreads- Returns the number of lines in all files, by using Threads

+The method

 * getNumOfLinesThreadPool- Returns the number of lines in all files, by using ExecutorService

+The method creates an array of fileThread object, the size of the array is as the size of the number of files.
+For every file a thread is allocated. all the threads a

 * run-
 * call-
-* cleanUp- Deletes the files
+* cleanUp- Deletes all files
+* compareTime- Clculates and prints the running time and the number of lines of each way

+## UML

+## RESULTS